usmanziak/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection

-The Kaggle data-set used for this project can be accessed here: https://www.kaggle.com/mlg-ulb/creditcardfraud To view my Jupyter Notebook Analysis open the pdf added to the repo.
+The Kaggle data-set used for this project can be accessed here: https://www.kaggle.com/mlg-ulb/creditcardfraud To view my Jupyter Notebook Analysis open the html file added to the repo.